CosmicPhoenix171/Darcnia/darcnia-campaign/sessions/session-01.md

 He's clearly lying about something, but not hostile.

-**Lyra:** "She's nice once you get to know her!
+**Tessa:** "She's nice once you get to know her!
 Bit mysterious, but she's helped me lots of times.
 I think she's lonely."

 ---